riten-github/Movie-Trailers-Home/README.md

 I have used python 2.7 for the development.

 ## How to run the application.
-1.Download the application to local PC.
+1. Download the application to local PC.

-2.Open the windows terminal, in windows (windows key +R)
+2. Open the windows terminal, in windows (windows key +R)

-3.cd to project path.
+3. cd to project path.

 eg  cd C:\Users\riten kumar bag\Desktop\Movie-Trailers-Home-master\Movie-Trailers-Home-master

 4.Type

-> python entertainment_center.py
+ python entertainment_center.py

 ## License